gaetanomatonti/swift-design-tokens/Documentation/Output.md

 #  Output

 The command line tool generates source code as the resulting output of the design tokens translation.
-Some tokens also support several formats for source code customization.
+To avoid conflicts with system types, and properties, `swift-design-tokens` also generates a set of APIs to facilitate the usage of the design tokens.

 ## Name spacing

-To prevent naming conflicts between tokens, `design-tokens` preserves the name space (or token path) of the token, and uses a prettified version of the token path as its name.
+To prevent naming conflicts between tokens, we preserve the name space (or token path) of the token, and use a prettified version of the token path as its name.

 ```json
 {